MisterPea/next-component-lib/README.md

-## Component Library -- A component library designed for React and Next.js 📓
+## Component Lib -- A component library designed for React and Next.js 📓

 #### Installation...